CianMRoche/figure-inversion/README.md

 Command line tool to make dark-background versions of figures in PDF, SVG, PNG/JPG.
 PDFs and SVGs stay vectors.

-If you still have the code to regenerate the figure, re-rendering with a dark style beats inverting, since the inverter cannot know a grey gridline needs *more* contrast on dark, not less.
+If you still have the code to regenerate the figure, re-rendering with a dark style is still prefereable.
 This is for figures whose source you no longer have, or if youre feeling a little lazy :)

 ![before and after](examples/before-after.png)